Onboarding Flows: Example Checklist

 Upload all Required Documents in TFC

-This action will be automatically linked to the prospect's Documents page in their Food Corridor account.
+This action automatically links to your prospect's Documents page in their Food Corridor account.

-• Schedule a new client orientation to ensure your prospect is equipped with the policies and procedures in your kitchen.
+Schedule a new client training to ensure your prospect is equipped with the policies and procedures in your kitchen.

 Watch TFC Tutorials

-• Help your prospect get ready to start cooking!
+Get your prospect ready to start cooking!
 Let them know how to book and any rules they should follow (e.g. from your Calendars tab, create your first booking.
 This can be a recurring booking with any reservable equipment you need.).

 Remember: You can add different checklist templates for your different renter types, in case some of the steps vary.